Can I Refuse a Job Offer and Still Collect Unemployment Insurance (UI) Benefits?

 Get Professional Legal Help If You've Been Denied UI Benefits

-Unemployment benefits can be significant.
-They provide a means of support while you locate a suitable job and most of us have paid into the unemployment system our entire working lives.
+Unemployment benefits can be an important lifeline.
+They provide a means of support while you locate a suitable job.
+Most workers have already paid into the unemployment system our entire working lives.
 If you've been denied unemployment claims or have concerns that they may be denied, you should contact a local labor law attorney today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help